dib-lab/elvers/docs/trimmomatic.md

   trim_cmd:  "ILLUMINACLIP:{}:2:40:15 LEADING:2 TRAILING:2 SLIDINGWINDOW:4:15 MINLEN:25"
   extra: ''
 ```
+## Quickstart

+Run Trimmomatic via the "default" [Eel Pond workflow](eel_pond_workflow.md) or via the [preprocess subworkflow](preprocess.md).
+To run Trimmomatic as a standalone program, see "Advanced Usage" section below.

 ## Output files:

 Your main output directory will be determined by your config file: by default it is `BASENAME_out` (you specify BASENAME).